open-source-srilanka/helm-client/README.md

         helm version
         # other helm commands here
 ```
-For more detailed usage instructions, please refer to the [action.yaml](https://github.com/dinushchathurya/helm-client-chart/blob/master/.github/workflows/action.yaml) in this repository.
+For more detailed usage instructions, please refer to this [action.yaml](https://github.com/dinushchathurya/helm-client-chart/blob/master/.github/workflows/action.yaml) in this repository.

 ## Contributing